w495/bulk-video-converter/README.md

 [user@host ~]$
 ```

-This is fine formed YAML and can be represented with JSON:
+This is fine formed YAML and can be represented with JSON.

 ```bash
 [user@host ~]$ ./bulk_video_converter.bash -c config.yaml -d 2>&1  yaml2json -p -
 ```

+The result will be:

 ```json
 {
   "bulk_video_converter.bash": {